 The Farm Bill is one of the most important federal policies affecting conservation and wildlife habitat.
 It offers the single largest source of funding for conservation on private lands.

-Several different Farm Bill conservation programs have helped improve wildlife habitat in the U.S. Learn about the unique functions of each program below.
+Several different Farm Bill conservation programs have helped improve wildlife habitat in the U.S. Learn about the unique functions of each program below:

 For example, through the CRP, farmers and landowners practicing erosion and nutrient loss prevention from farmlands receive payments when they take their land out of production and plant perennial grasses.
 Permanent land cover of perennial grasses is beneficial because it prevents the use of chemicals—reducing agricultural emissions and nutrient runoff—increases carbon sequestration, and the grasses compete better against weeds and insects.

 Other programs, such as CSP, pay farmers already implementing conservation practices and provides an incentive to implement further conservation practices for the duration of a contract.
-Additionally, EQIP provides cost-share and technical assistance to farmers to help them implement numerous techniques that improve waterways, reduce nutrient runoff, capture methane emissions, and it provides funds for implementing cover crops or transitioning to organic production.
+Additionally, EQIP provides cost-share and technical assistance to farmers to help them implement numerous practices that improve waterways, reduce nutrient runoff, capture methane emissions, and it provides funds for implementing cover crops or transitioning to organic production.

 The signature greater sage-grouse roams around the sagebrush steppe of Montana, Wyoming, Colorado, Utah, Nevada, Idaho, Oregon, and Washington.
 Thanks to Farm Bill conservation programs such as EQIP, encroaching threats (i.e. conifers, high-risk fences) to the greater sage-grouse are removed and new grazing systems that increase nesting cover—like the rest-rotation systems—are installed.